 The orientation of H2ase and FDH immobilized on the SAM-modified electrodes at pH 6 was found to be strongly dependent on the surface charge.
-Good's buffers at pH 6 for H2ase and pH 8 for FDH were selected to provide optimal electrolyte conditions for proton reduction26 and formate oxidation,27 respectively-the reactions of interest in the subsequent E-QCM experiments.
-Bubble formation from CO2-
+Good's buffers at pH 6 for H2ase and pH 8 for FDH were selected to provide optimal electrolyte conditions for proton reduction26 and formate oxidation27, respectively - the reactions of interest in the subsequent E-QCM experiments.
+Bubble formation from CO2 purged buffers in the E-QCM experiments prevented the accurate study of CO2 reduction with FDH.
+Electrochemical DET activity for both H^+ reduction and H_2 oxidation for H_2 ase, and formate oxidation for FDH was highest using the positively charged SAMs 2-DMAET+, 2-TMAET+ and 2-AET+, which can be ascribed to the electrostatic attraction to the negatively charged region surrounding the distal FeS cluster in both enzymes (Figure 2b, c).

-Figure 2. (a) Thiol-based SAMs used to control the enzyme orientation and stability on the electrode, their electrostatic and Hbonding properties at pH 6, and their surface pK_a values.
-The asterisk denotes the bulk solution pK_a in the case where the surface pK_a value is not available (2-ME°) or where a pH-independent head group is employed (2-TMAET+). (b) Activity of H2ase adsorbed on different SAM-modified gold electrodes taken from the current recorded by PFV at +0.1 V (filled squares) and -0.1 V vs RHE (empty squares). (c) Activity of FDH adsorbed on different SAM-modified gold electrodes taken from the current recorded by PFV at +0.5 V vs RHE (filled triangles).
-Conditions: MES/KCl (50 mM/50 mM, pH 6), 1 atm H2 for H2ase (10 pmol), and HEPES/KCl/formate (50 mM/50 mM/20 mM, pH 8) for FDH (40 pmol) activated by incubation with 1,4-dithiothreitol (DTT, 50 mM). ν = 5 mV s-1, ω = 2000 rpm, 25 $^{\circ}$ C. Error bars represent the standard deviation for a sample size of n= 3.
+Figure 2. (a) Thiol-based SAMs used to control the enzyme-orientation and stability on the electrode, their electrostatic and H-bonding properties at pH 6 and their surface pK_a values. ^{}Denotes the bulk solution pK_a in the case where the surface pK_a value is not available (2-ME°) or a where a pH independent head group indicates no pK_a value is measured (2-TMAET+). (b) Activity of H2ase adsorbed on different SAM-modified gold electrodes taken from the current recorded by PFV at +0.1 V (filled squares) and -0.1 V vs RHE (empty squares). (c) Activity of FDH adsorbed on different SAM-modified gold electrodes taken from the current recorded by PFV at +0.5 V vs RHE (filled triangles).
+Conditions: MES/KCl (50 mM/50 mM, pH 6), 1 atm H2 for H2ase (10 pmol), HEPES/KCl/formate (50 mM/50 mM/20 mM, pH 8) for FDH (40 pmol) activated by incubation with 1,4-dithiothreitol (DTT, 50 mM). v = 5 mV s-1, ω = 2000 rpm, 25 °C.